+New York City resident Christine wanted a stylish makeup area with a vanity.
 With space at a premium, some Manhattan apartments don't offer much room for anything beyond the bare minimum.
-New York City resident Christine wanted a stylish makeup area with a vanity.
-But where to put it?
-As it turns out, she had a storage closet that had become a dumping ground for all of life's detritus.
-What about using that space to transform her closet?Continue to 2 of 18 below.
+Her storage closet had become a giant dumping ground for tons of stuff.
+Her closet had some space and could benefit from a transformation.Continue to 2 of 18 below.

 02 of 18

-With the help of a handyman, Christine built out the storage closet into an area that tends to all of her personal needs: clothing, makeup, and accessories.
-A custom-fit vanity, lit with exposed bulb Hollywood-style lights, provides a bright and welcoming place to apply makeup.
+With the help of a handyman, Christine built out the storage closet into an area for storing her clothing, makeup, and accessories.
+She added a custom-fit vanity, lit with exposed bulb Hollywood-style lights.
+Her vanity is now a bright, welcoming space for her to apply makeup.
 Tiny shelves hold accessories, makeup, and shoes.Continue to 3 of 18 below.

 03 of 18

 Liz Marie was embarrassed by her linen closet.
-As if the disorganized piles of junk wasn't bad enough, she had to contend with the closet's miniature size.Continue to 4 of 18 below.
+She had disorganized piles of junk cluttering the space.
+She also did not like the closet's miniature size.Continue to 4 of 18 below.

 04 of 18

 After: Organized Quickly

 She couldn't change the size of her Lilliputian linen closet, so Liz Marie maximized every possible square inch with baskets from Michael's.
 Little chalkboard signs identify the content of each basket.
 Best of all, this closet makeover took only one hour.Continue to 5 of 18 below.